ronanmccoy/airtable-field-multiselect-values/README.md

-# Languages From Meta Data
+# Field Options From Meta Data

-Pull a unique list of languages from the array of options for the multiselect fields used for language proficiency.
+Pull a unique list of options from the array of options for a multiselect  field or fields.
 Store the resulting list to a .txt file.

 Reference: https://airtable.com/api/meta